List of career achievements by Cristiano Ronaldo

 Over the course of his career, Portuguese footballer Cristiano Ronaldo has received five Ballon d'Or/FIFA Ballon d'Or awards, the most for a European player.
-Widely regarded as one of the greatest players of all time, Ronaldo holds the record for most goals and assists in the UEFA Champions League (140 and 42 respectively), and the record for most goals in the UEFA European Championship (14), its qualification stage (31), and the FIFA Club World Cup (7), as well as most goals scored in a UEFA Champions League season (17), most international goals (118), and most appearances in a European national team (196).
-He has scored a record 824 senior career goals for club and country.
-Moreover, he is one of the few recorded players to have made over 1,100 professional career appearances.
+Widely regarded as one of the greatest players of all time, Ronaldo holds the record for most goals in the UEFA Champions League (140 goals), and the record for most goals in the UEFA European Championship (14), its qualification stage (40), and the FIFA Club World Cup (7), as well as most goals scored in a UEFA Champions League season (17 in 2013–14), most international goals (143), and most appearances in a national team (226).
+He has scored a record 953 senior career goals for club and country.
+Moreover, he is one of only three players to have made over 1,300 professional career appearances.

-Collectively, Ronaldo has won 32 senior trophies in his career.
+Collectively, Ronaldo has won 34 senior trophies in his career.
 He has also attained one title from youth and at least five titles from friendly competitions.
 All in all he had won over 300 trophies and medals by January 2021, with some of them dating back to his childhood.